 My best successes have come from word of mouth advertising.
 The best part about this advertising is it’s free.
 I would get in touch with the t-shirt blogs, these are the talkers on the internet.
 You connect to them and they will let all of their followers know.
 I’ve gotten on some big blogs, and websites, and gotten thousands of orders this way.
-Read the articles how I became a top clothing company by being a nice guy and how to get your cool shirt on tshirt blogs.
+Read the article how to get your cool shirt on tshirt blogs.

 You can also connect diretly with your customer through facebook, pinterest, twitter, instagram, and email lists.